goxul/goxul.github.io/_posts/2020-3-7-My-GATE-prep.md

  9. Mathematics - For discrete mathematics, GATEBOOK has an excellent set of free lectures which I followed.
 Along with that, I religiously solved **Kenneth Rosen** - solving all the relevant problems from Sets, Functions, Graph Theory, Trees and Combinatorics.
 For relations, I used free videos of Knowledge Gate.
 [I left group theory and all that GUB, LUB shebang, because it seemed annoying.]
 For probability, my primary sources was notes by Prof. Janko Gravner, which is present [here](https://www.stat.berkeley.edu/~aldous/134/gravner.pdf).
 I also used the YouTube channel JBStatistics to study probability distributions and random variables.

 There it is - I have mentioned all the resources that I used.
 If it seems overwhelming and you want a neat 10 line list of resources, I am sorry about that.
-I tried to be as honest as possible about whatever I used, so that people don't assume that studying from a single book will help you clear GATE.
+I tried to be as honest as possible about whatever I used, so that people don't assume that studying from a single book or solving only coaching material (I never touched these, despite having them) will help you clear GATE.